“Take two aspirin and call me in the morning.”

 Other internal root causes of headaches are depleted Kidney Qi (which may be caused by poor diet); excess and/or stagnant phlegm caused by Spleen Qi deficiency; and hyperactive Liver Yang energy (think of somebody “always on the go,” unable to unwind).

-TCM Remedies for Headaches: Diagnosing Before Popping Pills
+TCM Formulas: Diagnosing Before Popping Pills

 As noted above, in western medicine, there are five main subtypes of headaches, either the result of a primary or secondary cause.
 Treatment of headaches in western medicine is most often over-the-counter remedies such as NSAIDs or prescription medication.